 ‘You’d better make sure you do something really fulfilling then’ says another well-meaning friend.
 Does having children automatically make a life more fulfilling?

 You know, perhaps it does.
-Many people who were not able to be good parents still consider having a child to be the best thing that they ever achieved.
+Many people who weren’t able to be good parents still consider having a child the best thing that they ever achieved.
 I don’t wish to judge those people.
 I’ve met many of them over my years in social work, and we’re all humans doing the best we can.

-But then, if having children is automatically a ticket to a kind of fulfilment, it’s even more crucial that those of us who choose not to reproduce have a voice in a society that is regularly scared to make it’s own meaning.
+But then, if having children is automatically a ticket to a kind of fulfilment, it’s even more crucial that those of us who choose not to reproduce have a voice in a society.

 When having children doesn’t really feel like a ‘choice’ but is instead the default setting, how are we going to make it ok for women to choose any path their heart desires?